nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_guidance.md

 ## dm+d name versus displayed name

 It is possible for historic/legacy medications to be displayed with a name corresponding to the name in the original system’s drug dictionary rather than the dm+d name.
-This name **SHOULD** be preserved via `CodeableConcept.text` when representing the medication via resources. `CodeableConcept.text` is redundant when the displayed medication name on the original system and the dm+d name is identical, and, in these cases, `CodeableConcept.text` **SHOULD** be omitted.
+This name **MUST** be preserved via `CodeableConcept.text` when representing the medication via resources. `CodeableConcept.text` is redundant when the displayed medication name on the original system and the dm+d name is identical, and, in these cases, `CodeableConcept.text` **MUST** be omitted.

 ## Medication reviews